vannavu/vannavu.github.io/about.md

 >![portrait](/images/portrait.jpg)

 ## Hi!
-I am currently a junior studying Communication Design at Washington University in St. Louis.
+I am a rising senior studying Communication Design at Washington University in St. Louis.
 I make visual systems that tend to be dimensional, interactive, or functional.

 I'm originally from Bentonville, Arkansas, and I was going to be a math major until I somehow moseyed my way into the design school last spring.
 It's important to wander yet pay attention.
 And to synthesize.
 So that is what I'm doing.